edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

 ### Origin Request Headers {/*origin-request-headers*/}

-{{ PRODUCT }} sends the following request headers to the origin when the **Send Client Certificate Detail to Origin** option is enabled:
+{{ PRODUCT }} can send request headers containing mTLS metadata to the origin when the **Send Client Certificate Detail to Origin** option is enabled.
+The selected client certificate validation mode determines when these request headers are sent.

+-   **Permissive Mode:** These headers are sent for all requests, including requests that result in a failed TLS handshake or a `403 Forbidden` response.
+This behavior allows you to use those headers to troubleshoot client authentication issues.
+-   **All Other Modes:** These headers are only sent to your origin for requests for which we were able to establish a secure connection. {{ PRODUCT }} will not provide these headers when the request results in a failed TLS handshake.

+Mutual TLS request headers are described below:

 | Header                | Type                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | --------------------- | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |